Forgot Password

 The alleged activity occurred between November 21st, 2021, thru August 11th, 2022.

-According to records, Duff was working as an administrative secretary in the transportation department for Floyd County Schools.
+According to records, Huff was working as an administrative secretary in the transportation department for Floyd County Schools.

 This is the second time over the last three months that a Floyd County Schools employee has faced a sexual indictment charge.